2. MATLAB Programming

 2. Data visualization tools

-3. Huge library of functions covering nearly every area of math, science, and engineering.
+3. Huge library of functions covering nearly every area of mathematics, science, and engineering.

 MATLAB has extensive built-in documentation.
-It contains descriptions of the main functions, sample code, relevant demos, and general help pages.
-MATLAB documentation can be accessed in a number of different ways – command-line text-only help, a graphical documentation browser, and web pages.
+It contains descriptions of the main functions, sample code, relevant demonstrations, and general help pages.
+MATLAB documentation can be accessed in several ways, including command-line help, a graphical documentation browser, and web pages.

-MATLAB code that users write is interpreted, rather than compiled, so it is not necessary to declare and allocate variables in memory prior to using them.
-Although MATLAB programs are interpreted, MATLAB has features that make it still execute fairly fast.
+MATLAB code that users write is interpreted, rather than compiled, so it is unnecessary to declare and allocate variables in memory before using them.
+Although MATLAB programs are interpreted, MATLAB has features that make it still execute relatively fast.

 1. When the code is vectorized (explained later), instead of using loops, the performance is better than expected for interpreted programs.

 2. MATLAB has an extensive library of functions to do most of the work in your program.
-When MATLAB functions are run, then the computer is executing highly optimized compiled code.
+When MATLAB functions are run, the computer is executing highly optimized, compiled code.

 Contents: